survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 When to apply automation. pros/cons

+## Git Hooks

+TODO: Mention commit hooks that can check things like commit message syntax and run tests.
+This allows rebase workflow.

 ## Automating Releases

 To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases. [semantic-release](https://www.npmjs.com/package/semantic-release) allows you to automatically make new npm releases and publish release notes to GitHub.